 The use of diet pills with alcohol can be dangerous.
 Certain types of drugs for weight loss that impact the central nervous system can interact negatively with alcohol and cause symptoms such as depression, dizziness, and impaired judgment.
 For those with heart disease, these medications combined with alcohol use can cause rapid heart rate and blood pressure changes and should be avoided.
 People with diabetes who use diet medication and alcohol are also at risk of drastic blood sugar changes, which can have detrimental effects on health.
 There are many types of medications that interact negatively with alcohol.
 It is wise to consult a physician or pharmacist to stay ahead of any potential interactions.

-If you or a loved one is struggling with substance use, the professionals at The Recovery Village Palm Beach are available to discuss treatment options and a support plan to help you get back on track.
+If you or a loved one is struggling with substance use, the professionals at The Recovery Village Palm Beach at Baptist Health are available to discuss treatment options and a support plan to help you get back on track.
 You don’t need to face recovery alone.
 Call today to learn about comprehensive treatment plans.